The American Judiciary’s Problems Run Far Deeper than Amy Coney Barrett’s Confirmation

 Four years later, the death of Justice Ginsburg opened up an opportunity for Republicans to cement their conservative majority in the Supreme Court.
 Sen. McConnell, along with the Senate Republican majority (with the exception of Sen. Susan Collins), confirmed Barrett to serve for life in the U.S.’ highest court with a 52-48 vote.
 In doing so, Sen. McConnell failed to uphold the precedent he set four years earlier.

-Understandably, in response to the new state of our judiciary, there have been talks among Democrats of adding seats as an attempt to restore liberal seats to counteract the current conservative majority.
+There have been talks among Democrats of adding seats as an attempt to restore liberal seats to counteract the current conservative majority.
 Republicans have been scrambling to forestall these pursuits by introducing a constitutional amendment to limit the size of the courts and painting “court packing” as a radical left move in political attacks.
 During Trump’s re-election campaign, both Trump and Pence regularly attempted to scare voters from Biden with this tactic, saying the Biden administration would “stack the courts” with seats “hand-picked by extremists.”

 The term “court packing” is somewhat of a derisive one, implying an unconstitutional nature and abuse of power as many GOP politicians, including Sen. McConnell, often claim.
 Yet there is nothing in the Constitution that specifies the size of the courts.
 Other presidents in America’s early years have even changed the number of seats multiple times with the help of the Senate.
 Moreover, the GOP has no moral high ground in this debate, themselves being guilty of frequent court packing on the state level.